michaeldegroot/mysql-cache/README.md

     console.log('mysql-cache cache was flushed!')
 })

-// When a cache object key gets deleted by db.deleteKey() for example db.event.on('delete', hash => {
-    console.log('this cache object was deleted from cache: ', hash) })

 // When a cache object was found when a query was run db.event.on('hit', (query, hash, result) => {
     // query  = the sql code that was used